nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 ## EpochMillisToCqlLocalDate

-Converts epoch millis to a com.datastax.driver.core.{@link LocalDate} object, as the number of milliseconds since January 1st, 1970 GMT.
+Converts epoch millis to a java.time.LocalDate, which takes the place of the previous CQL-specific LocalDate. if a zoneid of 'default' is provided, then the time zone is set by the default for the JVM.
+If not, then a valid ZoneId is looked up.
+The no-args version uses GMT.

+- long -> EpochMillisToCqlLocalDate(String: zoneid) -> java.time.LocalDate

-- long -> EpochMillisToCqlLocalDate() -> com.datastax.driver.core.LocalDate
+- long -> EpochMillisToCqlLocalDate() -> java.time.LocalDate
   - *example:* `EpochMillisToJavaLocalDate()`
   - *Yields the LocalDate for the millis in GMT*